 How is fraud perpetrated on high risk merchants and card processors?

 It’s a very good idea to familiarize yourself with how crooks work the system.
-This should be a no-brainer when it comes to defending your business and protecting your high risk merchant account.
+This should be a no-brainer when it comes to defending your business and protecting your high risk or hard to place merchant account.